kaylahannen/cse15l-lab-reports/Lab 1.md

 ![Image](Screen Shot 2024-01-13 at 11.51.53 AM.png)

-I ran the cd command with no argument out of the lecture 1 directory.
+I ran the cd command with no argument out of the lecture1 directory.
 The working directory changed, because running cd with no command returns the implementer to the home directory.
 There was no error produced by this.

 Example 2: cd, directory argument